bisacciamd/cv/README.md

-# cv
+# My CV
-My CV powered by R and Quarto
+This CV powered by R and Quarto.
+To render in PDF, it uses a Quarto extension called [quarto-cv](https://github.com/mps9506/quarto-cv).